judsonlmoore/judsonlmoore.com/_posts/blog/2020-04-25-i-never-thought-this-would-happen-to-me.markdown

 The American Red Cross has a great [guide and preparation checklist](https://www.redcross.org/get-help/how-to-prepare-for-emergencies/types-of-emergencies/terrorism.html) of what to do before, during, and after a terrorist attack.
 Notably, you can prepare to have a communication plan, a meeting point, and even some useful training like First Aid and CPR.
 Of course, these measures are helpful for a response to many scenarios aside from terrorism.

-{% cloudinary /assets/images/2020/04/2016-us-election-results-by-county.png alt="Tthe county level and vote share results of the 2016 US Presidential Election" caption="Map created by Magog the Ogre via [Wikimedia](https://en.wikipedia.org/wiki/File:2016_Nationwide_US_presidential_county_map_shaded_by_vote_share.svg)" %}
+{% cloudinary post-image /assets/images/2020/04/2016-us-election-results-by-county.png alt="Tthe county level and vote share results of the 2016 US Presidential Election" caption="Map created by Magog the Ogre via [Wikimedia](https://en.wikipedia.org/wiki/File:2016_Nationwide_US_presidential_county_map_shaded_by_vote_share.svg)" %}

 ## Politics